scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 | | Water  |
 | | Air |

 The idea is that by love brings various portion of elements together and strife separates them.
 Compare this to lego blocks.
 There is one process that brings some lego blocks together and another process that brings the lego blocks apart.
 This point, by itself, may seem compatible with generation and destruction.
 Perhaps Empedocles just wants to say that things are generated from various elements via and destroyed via strife.
-But,

-> ...For there are just these things [i.e., the four elements], and running through one another they come to be both humans and the tribes of other beasts at one time coming together into a single cosmos by Love and at another each being borne apart by the hatred of Strife ....
-(B26)
+But, Empedocles denies generation and destruction.
+Instead, he is trying to explain why it might *appear* to us that there is generation and destruction:

 > Whenever they [sc. the elements] arrive in the aither mixed so as to form a man or one of the wild beasts or bushes or birds, that is when <people> speak of coming into being; and whenever they are separated, that <is what they call> the ill-starred fate of death.
-They do not call it as is right, but I myself too assent to their convention.
-(B9).
+They do not call it as is right, but I myself too assent to their convention (B9).

 > There is ... only mixture, and separation of what is mixed, and nature [or, birth, phusis] is the name given to them by humans.
 (B8)

+So, Empedocles accepts that it appears to us that babies are born and tress die.
+But, he claims that what *really* happens in these cases is that various elements are coming together and separating.
+These elements are changing in their features, but none of these changes count as a coming from what does not exist:

 > For from these [sc. the elements] come all things that were and are and will be in the future.
-Trees have sprouted and men and women, and beasts and birds and fishes nurtured in water, and long-lived gods highest in honors.
-For there are just these things [i.e., the elements], and running through one another they come to have different appearances, for mixture changes them.
+Trees have sprouted and men and women, and beasts and birds and fishes nurtured in water, and long-lived gods highest in honors. **For there are just these things [i.e., the elements], and running through one another they come to have different appearances,** for mixture changes them.
 (B21)

-> Pleasant earth in her well made crucibles obtained two parts of bright Nestis out of the eight, and four of Hephaestus, and white bones came into being, fitted together divinely by the glues of Harmonia.
-(B96)

 ## The Atomists